NeuroNetMem/PowerPixelsPipeline/README.md

 # Power Pixels pipeline for processing of Neuropixel recordings

 The Power Pixels pipeline combines the best parts of several pipelines (and even MATLAB) into one Python-based pipeline.
 It supports Neuropixel 1.0 and 2.0 probes recorded on a National Instruments system (tested on NI PIXe-1071 with a BNC-2110 breakout board for synchronization channels) using SpikeGLX.
-OpenEphys GUI support can be implemented if there is interest.
+There is a very basic version of the pipeline written for OpenEphys users, however, it misses functionality because this pipeline relies heavily on code from the International Brain Laboratory, which is written for SpikeGLX output.

 This pipeline is nothing new!
 It's all about combining existing modules and pipelines into one, which is especially useful for people who are just starting out doing Neuropixel recordings and maybe have heard of all these tools but need some help getting them all integrated.
 Power Pixels relies on these amazing open-source projects:
 - [SpikeInterface](https://spikeinterface.readthedocs.io)